iriswang/todo-app/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+**Challenges**

 Some of the guides had some outdated code.
 I forgot which ones, but I can probably go through and find/fix them.
-Overall the guides were really good for the initial set up.
+Overall, the guides were really good for the initial set up.
 I've read through additional codepath guides for more features and those were really helpful too.
 Thank you for putting all this work into this!

 ## License